lisp-mirror/eql5-android/examples/UPDATES.md

 ### Deploy

 Now copy the above `update/libqtapp.so` to your device.
-In the app REPL of the device, enter `:u`: this will call `(eql-user::install-update)`.
+In the app REPL on the device, enter `:u`: this will call `(eql-user::install-update)`.

 After selecting the file in the file dialog, it will be copied into the